Simeon Solomon Research Archive

 34 NEW citations have been added, including works published over the past three years.

 20 NEW full-text HTML documents have been added.
-These include early reviews of Simeon's exhibited works at the Royal Academy and Dudley Gallery published in The Art-Journal and Swinburne's poem "Erotion", which was inspired by Solomon's painting Damon and Aglae.
+These include early reviews of Simeon's exhibited works at the Royal Academy and Dudley Gallery published in The Art-Journal and Swinburne's poem Erotion which was inspired by Solomon's painting Damon and Aglae.

 A new web page with 31 citations of information on Rebecca Solomon (1832-1886), Simeon Solomon's sister, was created.